 The unit is initially at the bottom of the map and wants to get to the top.
 There is nothing in the area it scans (shown in pink) to indicate that the unit should not move up, so it continues on its way.
 Near the top, it detects an obstacle and changes direction.
 It then finds its way around the “U”-shaped obstacle, following the red path.
 In contrast, a pathfinder would have scanned a larger area (shown in light blue), but found a shorter path (blue), never sending the unit into the concave shaped obstacle.

 You can however extend a movement algorithm to work around traps like the one shown above.
 Either avoid creating concave obstacles, or mark their convex hulls as dangerous (to be entered only if the goal is inside):

-Pathfinders let you look ahead and make plans rather than waiting until the last moment to discover there’s a problem.
+Pathfinders let you plan ahead rather than waiting until the last moment to discover there’s a problem.
 There’s a tradeoff between planning with pathfinders and reacting with movement algorithms.
 Planning generally is slower but gives better results; movement is generally faster but can get stuck.
 If the game world is changing often, planning ahead is less valuable.
-I recommend using both: pathfinding for big picture, slow changing obstacles and long paths; and movement for local area, fast changing, and short paths.
+I recommend using both: pathfinding for big picture, slow changing obstacles, and long paths; and movement for local area, fast changing, and short paths.

 The pathfinding algorithms from computer science textbooks work on graphs in the mathematical sense―a set of vertices with edges connecting them.
 A tiled game map can be considered a graph with each tile being a vertex and edges drawn between tiles that are adjacent to each other: